Miss Marin County Scholarship Organization

 Step 2: Review the Phases of Competition

-At the local level, each contestant participates in an individual 6-minute interview.
-Interviews are 8 minutes at the state competition and 8 minutes at the national competition.
+At the local level, each contestant participates in an individual 10-minute interview.
 There are typically 5 to 7 judges on a panel, and the interview is press-style, with the contestant standing at a podium.
 Contestants are questioned on their background as presented on their fact sheet, their educational and career goals, and their interests, hobbies and extracurricular activities.
 Scoring is based on overall communication skills, including personality, intelligence, validated opinions, emotional control, overall first impression and personal appearance.
 Community Service is required on the local level.

 Contestants perform a 90 second routine of their own choosing.
 Some possible talents include all types of singing, dancing, gymnastics, instrumental music, dramatic or comedy monologues, baton twirling and ventriloquism.
 Other talents that can be performed solo on a stage are also possible.
 Phone or e-mail us if you have a question about your talent presentation.
 Scoring is based on contestant’s skill and personality, interpretive ability, technical skill level, stage presence and the totality of all elements, including costume, props, voice, use of body and choreography.